ietf-wg-keytrans/draft-arch/draft-ietf-keytrans-architecture.md

 happen over any supported out-of-band channel, even if it is heavily bandwidth-limited, such as scanning a QR code or talking over the phone.

-With anonymous communication, a single user accesses the Transparency Log over an anonymous channel and tries to establish that the log is presenting the same view of data over the anonymous channel as it does over authenticated channels.
+With anonymous communication, a single user accesses the transparency log over an anonymous channel and tries to establish that the log is presenting the same view of data over the anonymous channel as it does over authenticated channels.